hujingzzz/ainews/_posts/2025-06-26-google-gemini-android-xr.md

 * content
 {:toc}

-Google, instead of being limited to cell phones, has expanded to watch, car, television, head displays, etc., so that you can use an AI assistant when running, driving, watching TV, or wearing XR glasses.
-The aim is to create a full-scale, seamless, natural interaction with AI assistant experience. ** Principal function**

-- ** Watch**: voice alarms, checking of mail contents;

-- **Car**: voice navigation, summing up information, translation messages;

-- **Television**: recommendation of films, assistance with children ' s studies;
+Google Put it on.AIAssistant Gemini It's no longer limited to cell phones.
+It spread to the watch.AutomobileTelevisionIt's on top-of-the-art equipment.
+Makes you run, whether you're running.Drive.Watch TV or put it on?XRGlasses.
+It's all available.AIAssistantI don't know.
+The goal is to create the whole scene.It's seamless.Naturally interactive.
+AI Assistant ExperienceI don't know.
+**Main functions**Main functions

+- **Watch.**Watch.-Voice alarmCan not open message;

+- **Automobile**Automobile-Voice NavigatorSummary informationCan not open message;

+- **Television**Television-It's a recommended movie.Assisting children in learning;

-- **XR equipment**: leachate planning trip, exploration of the world.
+- **XREquipment**XREquipment-immersed planning processTo explore the world.I don't know.

-# # 1.
-Gemini on Wear OS (intelligent watch)
+### 🕐 1.
+Gemini on Wear OSSmart WatchI'm not sure what I'm talking about.

-- The Wear OS system will be landing in the coming months;
+- We'll be landing in the next few months.
+Wear OS System;

-- Support for voice interaction without precise command or manual operation;
+- Support for voice interaction No precise command or manual operation required;

-- Enables the setting of alerts, query schedules, consolidation of mail content, etc.;
+- Could set alarmsQuery CalendarIntegration of mail content, etc.;

-- For situations where mobile phones are not available (e.g. baking, meetings, sports).
+- It's for a scene where you can't get a cell phone.It's like baking.MeetingsIn motion.I'm sorry, I don't know.

-# # 2.
-Gemini on Android Auto (carload system)
+### 🚗 2.
+Gemini on Android AutoVehicle systemsI'm not sure what I'm talking about.

-- Free-hand operations in support of natural languages;
+- Free-hand operation in support of natural language;

-- Paths can be found, charging stations along routes and recommended in conjunction with journeys such as parks;
+- Findable PathsRecharge stations along the way and be recommended in conjunction with their journeys as parks;

-- Automatically synthesizing information and translating responses;
+- Can not get message: %s %s;

-- Support for individualized requests such as press summaries, book summaries, etc.;
+- Support for press summariesPersonalized requests such as book summaries;

-- The roll-out is expected in a few months and will be followed by support for the built-in Google vehicle system.
+- It's expected to be rolled out in a few months.
+Then we'll support in-house construction.
+Google Vehicle systems in the United States of AmericaI don't know.

-#3 Gemini on Google TV (TV)
+### 📺 3.
+Gemini on Google TVTelevisionI'm not sure what I'm talking about.

-- It is expected to be online later this year;
+- It's expected to be online later this year.;

-- To recommend age-appropriate video content;
+- Suggest age-appropriate video content;

-- Assisting children in learning, such as answering solar system problems and recommending YouTube videos;
+- Auxiliary to the child.
+If you answer the solar system's problems and recommendYouTube Video;

-- It is not limited to entertainment but also inspires family interaction and learning.
+- It's not just entertainment.
+It also inspires family interaction and learning.I don't know.

-Gemini on Android XR (Extension reality)
+🕶️ 4.
+Gemini on Android XRExpanding realityI'm not sure what I'm talking about.

-- The Android XR platform, developed in collaboration with Samsung, will become a new portal;
+- It was developed in collaboration with Samsung.
+Android XR The platform will be a new entrance.;

-- Gemini is able to help users, through XR, with “impregnated” planning travel, including videos, maps and strategies;
+- Gemini It's going through.XRHelp users like“At the end of the day,immersed.It's not a good idea, it's not a good idea.Planned travel Including videoMaps and strategies;

-- The first three-star display facility is expected to be launched in the course of the year.
+- The first three-star display is expected to be launched this year.I don't know.